AnonC0DER/NovaMusic/README.md

 NovaMusic is a music sharing robot.
 Users can get music and music lyrics using inline queries. <br>
 Users can send music to robot and robot saves the music in the database. <br>
 This is how music database grows up. <br>
-I used Redis nosql database for this project. <br>
+I used Redis nosql database (postgresql in new version) in this project. <br>
 You can create a free Redis online database, use this [link](https://app.redislabs.com/).